rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_5.md

    - Store the application and Helm chart in your git repository.

-4. **Additional Tasks**
+4. **Additional Tasks💫**
    - Document the application setup and deployment process in a README file.

 ## Submission

 - Create a `task_5` branch from `main` in your repository.
 - Provide a PR with the application and Helm chart in your repository.
-- Ensure that the application is accessible from the web browser.
-Provide a screenshot from your browser.
+- Provide a screenshot from your browser with working application.
 - Provide a README file documenting the application setup and deployment process.

 ## Evaluation Criteria (100 points for covering all criteria)